jamesdiacono/Replete/README.md

 ### capabilities.err(_string_)
 The __err__ capability is called with a string representation of any exceptions which occur outside of evaluation, or of any bytes written to STDERR.

+## The files
+- _replete.js_: A Node.js program.
+Read this file for instructions on its use.

+- _browser_repl.js_: A Node.js module exporting the constructor for a REPL which evaluates messages in a browser environment.

+- _node_repl.js_: A Node.js module exporting the constructor for a REPL which evaluates messages in a Node.js environment.

+- _deno_repl.js_: A Node.js module exporting the constructor for a REPL which evaluates messages in a Deno environment.

+- _repl.js_: A Node.js module exporting the constructor for a generic REPL.
+This is the heart of Replete.

+- _scriptify_module.js_: A module exporting a function which deconstructs the source code of a JavaScript module into a script, its imports and its exports.

+- _alter_string.js_: A module exporting a string manipulation function, used for code transformations.

+- _webl/_: A directory containing source code for the WEBL, which is used by the browser REPL.
+The WEBL is a standalone tool for evaluating source code in the browser.
+See webl/README.md.

+- _cmdl/_: A directory containing the source code for the CMDL, which is like the WEBL but for command-line runtimes.
+See cmdl/README.md.

+- _package.json_: The Node.js package manifest.
+It specifies the Acorn dependency, and compels Node to interpret Replete's JavaScript files as modules.

 ## Dependencies
 Replete requires the Acorn JavaScript parser (https://github.com/acornjs/acorn).
 The Node.js REPL requires Node.js v17 or higher.